 If any amount paid or credited to a resident on which TDS was supposed to be deducted but TDS has not been deducted or TDS has been deducted but not paid to the government on or before the due date of return filing then 30% of such sum shall not be allowed as deduction.

-Note: If the tax has been deducted in respect of any sum in the subsequent year or has been paid to the government after the filing of the income tax return, then 30% of such sum shall be allowed as deduction in the year in which it has been deducted or paid to the government.
+Note: If tax has been withheld on any amount in the following year or has been remitted to the government after the submission of the income tax return, then 30% of that amount will be permitted as a deduction in the year it was withheld or paid to the government.

 If any sum is paid or payable to a non-resident for a specified service on which equalisation levy is deductible, and such levy has not been deducted or has been deducted but not paid to the government on or before the due date of return filing, then such sum paid for the specified services shall not be allowed as deduction.